Wes1262/RetroNews/readme.md

 ### 11. Improve the _Markdown_ version with embed images

-You can improve the result by embedding the original pictures in the document.
-Download the images from the original site and save them to the `attachments` folder.
-To name such files, use the same pattern previously used to _pathify_ the document title.
-Use names that make sense, and that are easily searchable.
+You can improve the result by embedding in the document the images that were archived previously.

-> Example: `./archive/`...`/attachments/Radeon-9700-Pro-box.jpg`<br>

-You may generate smaller clickable thumbnails in the main document, by keeping them in the `thumbnails` folder.
-It is very unlikely that thumbnails are necessary though, as image resolution of old webpages is usually very low already.
+If needed, you may generate smaller clickable thumbnails in the main document, by keeping them in the `thumbnails` folder.
+However, it is very unlikely that thumbnails will be necessary, as image resolution of old webpages is usually very low already.

 > Example: `./archive/`...`/attachments/thumbnails/Radeon-9700-Pro-box.png`<br>